Posted on Sunday 12/19

 Proper Sizing for your Wildlife Garden Design

 The size of your landscape design will determine what you can grow.
-If you have a small garden then go with vertical plants.
-You can also attach a trellis of a wooden fence to grow a honeysuckle or select climbing shrubs which can make wonderful nesting sites for birds and offer refugee for insects.
-Alternatively, you can add a mixed species hedge to acts as a fence, if you want, choose holly, yew, cotoneaster to any number of berry producing shrubs.
+If you have a small garden, then go with vertical plants.
+You can also attach a trellis to a wooden fence to grow a honeysuckle or select climbing shrubs which can make wonderful nesting sites for birds and offer refugee for insects.
+Alternatively, you can add a mixed species hedge to acts as a fence, if you want, choose holly, yew, cotoneaster to any number of berry-producing shrubs.

 While many plants do have flowers, select flowers which provide food.
 To make your landscape more enticing add a small pond, meadow or a log pile.
 Create gaps in the wall between the paving slabs where you can grow shallow plants like the dianthus or the campanula.